 Terraform Cloud supports two factor authentication via SMS or TOTP.
 Organizations can configure mandatory 2FA for all members in the organization settings.
-Organizations at the business tier may choose to configure SSO for their organization.
+Organizations may choose to configure SSO for their organization.

 Users of the owners team will have full access to all workspaces within the organization.
 If SSO is enabled, members of the “Owners” team will still be able to authenticate with their username and password.
 This group should be reserved for only a small number of administrators, and membership should be audited periodically.

 Teams allow you to group users and assign them various privileges within workspaces.
 We recommend applying the principle of least privilege when creating teams and assigning permissions so that each user within your organization has the minimum required privileges.